NYX Cold Brew vs NYX Brown: What's the Difference?

 Brown is warmer and more traditional.
 Cold Brew is rosier, more muted, and less orange.

 If you want a classic brown liner that stays gentle rather than deep, Brown is the easier pick.
 If you want a brown that veers mauve-rose and feels more nuanced on the lips, Cold Brew is usually the more interesting choice.
-If you want a deeper contrast point for the same Cold Brew undertone family, read NYX Cold Brew vs Rimmel Brownie Pie.

 Related Cold Brew comparisons